efrecon/machinery/docs/Reference.md

-For example, specifying `$HOME` would arrange for the path to your home directory to be available at the same location within the guest machine; handy whenever you want to transfer development files or initiate components.
+For example, specifying `$HOME` would arrange for the path to your home directory to be available at the same location within the guest machine; handy whenever you want to transfer development files or initiate containers.
 Relative path are resolved to the directory hosting the cluster definition YAML file.

 The default type is `vboxsf` on virtualbox-based machines and `rsync`